-Application: The Notice of Funding Opportunity (NOFO) for FY 2018 (PDF 364KB) is now available.
+Application: The Notice of Funding Opportunity (NOFO) for FY 2023 (PDF 464KB) is available.

 Grant Amount: $10,000 to $150,000

-Grant Program Webinars: We invite you to participate in a pre-application webinar to learn more about the program and ask questions.
+We invite you to watch a pre-application webinar to learn more about the FY 2023 Native Hawaiian Library Services Grants program.

 Learn more about accessing IMLS webinars at the bottom of the Webinars page of the IMLS website.